jasonrdonaldson/jasonrdonaldson.github.io/JRD.md

 with [Eva Micheler][eva] (accepted at the JFE)

 Many debt claims, such as bonds, are *resaleable*, whereas others, such as repos, are not.
 There was a fivefold increase in repo borrowing before the 2008 crisis.
 Why?
 Did banks’ dependence on non-resaleable debt precipitate the crisis?
 In this paper, we develop a model of bank lending with credit frictions.
 The key feature of the model is that debt claims are heterogenous in their resaleability.
 We find that decreasing credit market frictions leads to an increase in borrowing via non-resaleable debt.
 Borrowing via non-resaleable debt has a dark side: it causes *credit chains* to form, since if a bank makes a loan via non-resaleable debt and needs liquidity, it cannot sell the loan but must borrow via a new contract.
 These credit chains are a source of systemic risk, since one bank’s default harms not only its creditors but also its creditors' creditors.
-Overall, our model suggests that reducing credit market frictions may have an adverse effect on the financial system and may even lead to the failures of financial institutions.
+Overall, our model suggests that reducing credit market frictions may have an adverse effect on the financial system and m\input{JRD.md}
+ay even lead to the failures of financial institutions.

+#### [Intermediation Variety][IV]
+with [Giorgia Piacentino][giorgia] and [Anjan Thakor][anjan] (revise and resubmit at the JF)

+We explain the endogenous emergence of a variety of lending intermediaries in a model based only on differences in their funding costs.
+Banks have a lower cost of capital than non-banks due to government safety nets.
+However, with only bank finance, entrepreneurs make inefficient project choices, forgoing innovative projects for traditional projects.
+Non-banks emerge to mitigate this inefficiency, using their high cost of capital as a commitment device not to fund traditional projects, thus inducing entrepreneurs to innovate efficiently.
+Despite earning high returns, non-banks never take over the entire market, but coexist with banks in general equilibrium.